zinebk-anche/Ben-s-Pizzeria/README.md

   <img src="Images/Ben the owner.webp" alt="Pizzeria Owner" width="350" />
 </p>

 Ben is the proud owner of **Ben's Pizza**, a local favorite known for its delicious wood-fired pizzas and warm atmosphere.
-As part of his commitment to improving his business, Ben has asked us to analyze some key aspects of the pizzeria’s operations.
+As part of his commitment to improving his business, Ben has asked us to analyze some key aspects of the pizzeria’s operations during January 2023.

 ## Ben's Request